NatanCarlos/Consensus-from-Trust/README.md

-# Consensus-from-Trust
+# Consensus from Trust
-Consensus from Trust programming task
+Consensus from Trus | Coursera cryptocurrency programming task